 Policy efforts in many G20 countries, particularly emerging G20, have addressed income inequality and the vulnerability of low income households, through measures such as minimum wages and social protection.
 In 12 countries the ratio of the minimum wage relative to the average wage has increased (Figure 10, panel B), reflecting the increased recognition of its role in alleviating working poverty and boosting household income and consumption.
 China has aggressively raised minimum wages.
 Russia, South Africa, Brazil, Argentina, Indonesia and Turkey have pursued a range of wage growth policies, such as minimum wage increases and collective bargaining, in order to rebalance their sources of growth toward more domestic consumption and to address inequality and working poverty.
 Yet the ratio of the minimum wage relative to the average wage declined in four countries.
-In China, although minimum wage failed
+In China, although minimum wage adjustments have been large and persistent over more than a decade, the minimum wage failed

-1 Corresponds only to persons employed in the informal sector.
+&lt;sup>1 Corresponds only to persons employed in the informal sector.

-2 Six cities only.
+&lt;sup>2 Six cities only.

-3 See Chapter 3 of the OECD Employment Outlook 2014 for a conceptual framework for measuring job quality and country comparisons.
+&lt;sup>3 See Chapter 3 of the OECD Employment Outlook 2014 for a conceptual framework for measuring job quality and country comparisons.